The Pope of Greenwich Village: Production

 This film was originally planned as the first on-screen pairing of actors Robert De Niro and Al Pacino, with De Niro playing Charlie and Pacino playing Paulie.
 Michael Cimino was initially slated to direct the film.
 After Rourke and Roberts signed on as the leads, Cimino wanted to finesse the screenplay with some rewriting and restructuring.
 However, the rewriting would have taken Cimino beyond the mandated start date for shooting, so Cimino and MGM parted ways.

 The film was released under the title Village Dreams in continental Europe.

 Reception

 Box office

 In the United States and Canada, The Pope of Greenwich Village grossed $6.8 million at the box office, against a budget of $8 million.

 Critical response

 Roger Ebert of the Chicago Sun-Times gave the film three stars, saying, "It's worth seeing for the acting, and it's got some good laughs in it, and New York is colorfully observed, but don't tell me this movie is about human nature, because it's not; it's about acting."

 Leonard Maltin gave the film three stars, describing it as a "Richly textured, sharply observant film...
 Page stands out in great supporting cast."

-Legacy

-The film is a favorite of the character Vincent Chase on the television show Entourage.